Top 5 things to do in Idaho Falls, Idaho

 Snake River Landing is a mixed use development area on the Snake River.
 Along with a number of restaurants and shops, there are several miles of scenic trails to enjoy.
 This is a popular place to run due to the flat terrain and beautiful scenery.

 3. Browse the local collection at the The Art Museum of Eastern Idaho

 This small, but impressive museum is worth at least a quick visit while you are in town.
 The showcase includes 5 galleries mostly spotlighting the works of local artists through various media including paintings, sculptures, and drawings.
 Admission is just 4 bucks and free on the first Saturday of each month.
 As an extra bonus, the museum is located on the Snake River and the views are lovely.
 Check the website for a list of upcoming special exhibits.

-As the gateway to Yellowstone, many tourists choose to make Idaho Falls their base for exploring America’s first national park.
-While there are a few smaller towns located closer to the entrance, Idaho Falls offers many amenities which make it a great base including affordable hotels, the beautiful greenbelt path mentioned above, along with plenty of local dining options as well as popular chains.
+As the “Gateway to Yellowstone,” many tourists choose to make Idaho Falls their base for exploring America’s first national park.
+While there are a few smaller towns located closer to the entrance, Idaho Falls offers many amenities which make it a great base including: affordable hotels, the beautiful greenbelt path mentioned above, along with plenty of local dining options as well as popular chains.
 It’s a great little city to come back to enjoy and modern amenities after a long day exploring the wilderness.
-The city is also located within easy day trip of Lava Hot Springs and Craters of the Moon.
+As a bonus, the city is also located within easy day trip of Lava Hot Springs and Craters of the Moon.